Harvard is not a Golden Ticket

 This isn’t some Pollyanna level sunshine and unicorns.

-What this study showed is that you are much more likely to go up in income brackets at other value schools, like state schools vs. elite colleges.
+What this study showed is that you are much more likely to go up in income brackets at “value” schools, like state schools.
 So big picture it showed that schools like Harvard aren’t a golden ticket that you are likely to come out in the same income bracket you came into school in.

 Now I know what you’re thinking.
 I can hear you rolling your eyes at me.